geesch/project1/readme.txt

-Just triyng to learn how git and github works
+Just trying to learn how git and github works.
+Blah blah blah